EduhG/Tech-Builds/README.md

 # Tech-Builds
-A responsive website for a Construction Company
+A responsive website providing information about fancy buildings and structures: Facilities and technology used in building them